ElizabethBrooks/NFCDSWorkshop_BioinformaticsPipelineDataAnalysis/_episodes/04-StatsAnalysisOmicsData.md

 exercises: 30
 questions:
 - "How do I need to prepare my data for analysis in R?"
-- "What statistical methods do I need to analyze this data set?"
+- "What standard statistical methods do I need to analyze this data set?"
 - "What packages are available to me for biostatistical data analysis in R?"
-- "How do I perform differential gene expression analysis using R packages?"
+- "How do I perform basic differential gene expression analysis using R packages?"
 objectives:
-- "Become familiar with methods in R for quantifying transcriptomic gene expression data."
+- "Become familiar with standard statistical methods in R for quantifying transcriptomic gene expression data."
 - "Gain hands-on experience and develop skills to be able to use R to visualize and investigate patterns in omics data."
 - "Be able to install and load the necessary biostatistics R packages."
 - "Be able to run functions from biostatistics packages for data analysis and visualization in R."